ManishaRao25/MultiLingual-Translator/README.md

 cd multilingual-translator

 2.  **Install Required Libraries**
 Ensure you have the following dependencies installed.
-You can install them using pip: pip install gradio transformers torch gtts
+You can install them using pip:--python  pip install gradio transformers torch gtts

 3. **Running the Application**
-You can run the translator locally with the following command: python app.py
+You can run the translator locally with the following command:--python  python app.py

 4. **Using the Translator**
 **Input:** Enter the text you wish to translate.